How To Stop Your Cat From Scratching The Door!

 Trim your cat’s nails so she isn’t scratching on your door to get rid of them

 Your cat might be scratching the door out of the need to exercise and maintain its nails.
 Keeping your cat’s nails in good condition is an essential part of the mandatory grooming process.
+If you can’t trim the nails yourself, you can take your kitty to the veterinarian and this is covered under wellness plans in pet insurance.

 If you make your door unappealing, provide other alternatives to scratch and leave toys around for your kitty to play with, your cat should find the door boring and is less likely to scratch it.